 “Subjective inputs in a report are just that: subjective.
 These selections are the drivers to best represent the company regardless of methodology selected, and while sculpting your opinion with the available tools at hand, there are plenty of metrics, comparable entries, and weightings from which to choose.”

-Read the entire report, the first in a three-part series: Avoiding Gray Areas Part 2: Documenting a Valuation’s Subjective Inputs
+Read the entire report, the second in a three-part series: Avoiding Gray Areas Part 2: Documenting a Valuation’s Subjective Inputs